joncol/nix-workshop/code/04-derivations/01-derivation-basics.md

 ## Tracing Derivation

-Our `hello-drv` produce the same output as `hello.txt` in previous chapter, but produce different output in the Nix store. (previously we had `/nix/store/925f1jb1ajrypjbyq7rylwryqwizvhp0-hello.txt`)
+Our `hello-drv` produces the same output as `hello.txt` in the previous chapter, but produces different output in the Nix store (previously we had `/nix/store/925f1jb1ajrypjbyq7rylwryqwizvhp0-hello.txt`).

 We can trace the dependencies of the derivation back to its source: